Skip to main content

 • Does the part show white when you look down?
 (Fix 4)

-• Does the front feel "heavy" or look like a helmet?
+• Does the front feel "heavy" or look helmet-y?
 (Fix 5)

 • Can you see a sharp line where wig meets skin?
 (Fix 6)